 Dr. Harris is a licensed speech-language pathologist and has provided clinical services in medical, educational and community settings for more than 20 years.
-Her clinical interests include the effects of pediatric chronic disease on developmental and educational outcomes, sickle cell disease, asthma, health disparities, school based chronic disease management, implementation of academic supports for youth with chronic disease
+Her clinical interests include the effects of pediatric chronic disease on developmental and educational outcomes, sickle cell disease, asthma, health disparities, school-based chronic disease management, and the implementation of academic supports for youth with chronic disease.

-Dr. Harris currently co-facilitates the RAPS Doctoral Seminar (M01.OT.770.01).
-She also teaches courses on social inequality, health disparities and education, including Social Inequality, Development and Early Childhood Education and From Neurons to Neighborhoods: Inequality and Childhood in America.
-She has also taught Contradictions and Controversies in School Choice and lectured on health disparities, social determinants of health and educational equity among vulnerable populations.
+Dr. Harris teaches courses on social inequality, health disparities and education including the American School; Social Inequality, Development and Early Childhood Education, From Neurons to Neighborhoods: Inequality and Childhood in America.
+She also co-facilitates the Rehabilitation and Participation Science Doctoral Seminar, and lectures on health disparities, social determinants of health and educational equity among youth with chronic diseases.